 A new chapter in the life of the Museum is opening.

-In 2015, after nearly 50 years based in a cottage garden in the heart of the Cotswold town of Winchcombe, the decision was reluctantly taken to close.
-The time had come when the advancing age of its owners meant that the work of maintaining the gardens and exhibits had sadly become too onerous.
+In September 2013, after nearly 50 years based in a cottage garden in the heart of the Cotswold town of Winchcombe, the decision was reluctantly taken to close the museum.
+The advancing age of its owners meant that the work of maintaining the gardens and exhibits had sadly become too onerous.

 The Museum’s collection of smaller railway artefacts and documentation — numbering about 12,000 objects that represent every aspect of life and work on British railways over the past century — is probably the best in the UK outside the National Railway Museum in York.
 Our long years of public access in Winchcombe have taught us what a good way it is to tell people of all ages about the fascinating history of British railways and the lives of the people who worked and travelled on them.

 We would like to express our thanks to the trustees of the Vale of Berkeley Railway, a recently formed heritage railway that plans to reopen the line between Sharpness and Berkeley, for their offer of a partnership and a base with them.
 However, planning and business constraints have got in the way and we are now starting a fresh search.
 This could take the form of a partnership with another heritage railway, an association with another museum or some other approach.
-The decision will be made with our primary objective being the best interests of the long term care, conservation and interpretative use of the collection.
+Our primary objective is to find a way to make use of the collection for public benefit while keeping it intact and cared for.

-Alongside our search, we are working on a very large project at our existing site at Winchcombe to catalogue, document, photograph and conserve all the items in the collection.
+Alongside our search for a new home, we are working on a very large project at our existing site at Winchcombe to catalogue, document, photograph and conserve all the items in the collection.
 We intend to apply for museums accreditation so we will be adhering to the good practice and agreed standards required for registration by Arts Council England.
 As a first step, the existing catalogue has already been digitised.
-The aim is that that when the time comes for the collection to be moved from Winchcombe to a new home many items will be ready for use.
+The aim is that that when the time comes for the collection to be moved from Winchcombe to a new home as many items as possible will be ready for display.

 This won’t be a quick job.
-Meanwhile, we are turning ourselves into a charitable community interest organisation and researching partnerships and funding opportunities.
+Meanwhile, we are turning ourselves into a charitable incorporated organisation and researching partnerships and funding opportunities.

 We will tell you more as plans evolve.